The Step-by-Step, Easy to Use Plan for Projecting and Managing Your Cash Flow

 Incorporate assumptions and scenarios

 To be sure that the plan doesn't become a culprit, document the assumptions behind each line: sales growth rates anticipated, collection lags, payment terms to suppliers and any planned capital spending.
-Then model at least two scenarios: a baseline and a conservative case that slows collections and increases costs (albeit slightly).
+Then model at least two scenarios: a baseline and a conservative case that slows collections and increases costs slightly.
 Scenario planning helps to show when cash could run short of critical levels, and what interventions will be required.

 Monitor key metrics